teracyhq/blog/source/_posts/2016-11-07-how-to-develop-and-deploy-react-applications-easily-and-fast-with-webpack-es6-plus-and-docker.markdown

 - Webpack for bundling, hot module reloading
 - Redux, Redux Dev Tools, redux-form, React Router
 - ESLint consistent style checking
-- unit testing
+- Unit testing
 - bootstrap and font-awesome
-- and many other cool things
+- And many other cool things

 However, the project is not active anymore, so we decided to fork and update it a bit to work with Docker easier and faster.
 Let's get started with